-#2 Updated by Waqar Ahmed about 2 years ago
+#2 Updated by Waqar Ahmed over 2 years ago

 I have discussed this with Brandon and he and I think that it is best that we allow the end user to set null values for interface and subnet.
 So when they are null, UI only sends the IP address to Middlewared and if we have subnet and IP, so it sends IP/subnet and if interface is specified and subnet is not, so we send interface|ip to Middlewared.
 Kindly let me know if there is any confusion.
 Thank you

-#6 Updated by Aaron St. John about 2 years ago
+#6 Updated by Aaron St. John over 2 years ago

 - File jails-edit.png jails-edit.png added

 - Status changed from Ready for Testing to Passed Testing

 - Needs QA changed from Yes to No

 Tested on FreeNAS-11.2-MASTER-201809210904